 2. Air Mass Meter

-3. Power Steering Filter
+3. BMW e38 Power Steering Filter

-Although important to keep the fluid topped off at all times, doing a power steering flush is recommended but not necessary.
+Although essential to keep the fluid topped off at all times, doing a power steering flush is recommended but not necessary.
 In most cases, a strong maintenance plan will include only replacing the filter.
 The filter is located in the reservoir, which you must buy as a complete assembly.
-There are several variations of these reservoir/filter assemblies so be sure to check eEuroparts.com for proper fitment.
+There are several variations of these reservoir/filter assemblies, so be sure to check eEuroparts.com for proper fitment.
 It doesn’t hurt to check under the hood of your car if you are unsure if your car has self-leveling suspension (the steering and SLS systems use the same reservoir).
-Be sure to add the same fluid that came in the system, refer to your owners manual.
+Be sure to add the same fluid that came in the system; refer to your owner’s manual.
 If your car has self-leveling suspension, you need CHF11S, or you will cause damage to the system.
 Keep your fluid fresh and avoid costly repairs regarding your suspension or steering pump.